-- “Window of Opportunity”, Episode 6, Season 4 of Stargate SG1 is a fantastic and funny “one day time loop” story.
+- “Window of Opportunity”, Episode 6, Season 4 of Stargate SG1 is a fantastic and funny “one-day time loop” story.
 I just watched this and now I’m interested in adding Stargate onto my watch list.
 The characters are a huge hoot.
 Good stuff.

 - Blood Punch — Feature Film (2014): Another film in the Groundhog Day genre.
 Described on IMDb as a “Horror/Thriller” but it was more of a very dark comedy rom-com!

 - The Endless — Feature Film (2017): It only just squeaks in as a Groundhog Day type film.
-Not because there isn’t a time loop, more likely because there isn’t just the one.
+Not because there isn’t a time loop; more likely because there isn’t just the one.
 There seem to be dozens of them.
 Some only seem to last seconds, whereas others last longer.
-There is a consistency regarding the loops but I’m not going to divulge what it is, for obvious reasons.
+There is consistency regarding the loops, but I’m not going to divulge what it is, for obvious reasons.

-- The Map of Tiny Little Things — Feature Film (2021): As though to prove that you can’t keep a good genre down, we have a new addition to the Groundhog Day family of films.
-Does it follow the rules?
+- The Map of Tiny Little Things — Feature Film (2021): Does it follow the rules?
 Is it any good?
 Should you watch it?
 Yes, yes, yes!

 - Boss Level — Feature Film on Hulu (2021): Another perfect, A+ GHD movie.
 This fantastically fun and funny outing offers a protagonist who dies each day, as in Happy Death Day, but the plot is more like a non-sci-fi Edge of Tomorrow.
 Boss Level features a lot of cartoonish, video-game type violence — thus, the ‘levels’.
 These time loops never grow old!
-(Get it?
+Get it?
 Never get old…?
 (PS: Thank you to RunPee fan Roger Cline for the head’s up on Boss Level.)

 Collecting Groundhog Day Time Loops

-We’re always looking to add new shows to celebrate on this obscure, yet infinitely geeky holiday.
-Each new year shows there are still great ideas to be mined.
+We’re always looking to add new shows to celebrate this obscure, yet infinitely geeky holiday.
+Each new year shows there are still great ideas to be mined from messing with time.

-January 2021 UPDATE: We’re back on the job and working our way through some of the GHD movies and shows that we’ve missed as yet.
-Lots of you commented with ideas to check and review: keep them coming!
+- January 2021 YET ANOTHER UPDATE: We’re back on the job and working our way through some of the GHD movies and shows that we’ve missed so far.
+Lots of you commented with shows for us to check and review: keep them coming!

-May 2021: Still going.
-Thank you for always letting us know what knew GHD loop episodes and movies we missed.
+- June 2021: Still going.
+Thank you for always letting us know what new GHD loop episodes and movies we missed.
 I try to get all of your ideas personally reviewed, or at least added to the list.